JovianHQ/jovian-py/docs/integrations/labext.md

 ## Enable or Disable the extension

-By default, the Jovian Jupyter Notebook Extension is enabled to the environment where jovian is installed.
+By default, the Jovian Jupyter Lab Extension is enabled to the environment where jovian is installed.

 You can also disable the extension by running the following command.